SangTran01/P4-Tournament-Results/README.md

-# project-4-fullstack
+# P4 Tournament Results Project

 ## Introduction

-This is the project 4 Tournament Results project for Udacity Fullstack Nanodegree.
+This is the Project 4 Tournament Results project for Udacity Fullstack Nanodegree.
 This app covers the basics features such as...
 - Data and Tables
 - SQL queries